 However, the good things are not just limited to the registration process; there are plenty of other aspects where Dropbox does a great job.

-Wanna know what those aspects are?
+Wanna know what those pros and cons are?
 Go through the following advantages of Paper.

 Dropbox Paper Pros

-When you first enter into this software, it looks quite similar to Google Docs, but as you explore more all the major differences come forth.
+When you first enter into this software, it looks quite similar to Google Docs, but as you explore more all the major differences come forth, including box notes and keyboard shortcuts.

-In this section, I’ve mentioned all the attributes that attracted me the most about Paper.
+In this section, I’ve mentioned all the attributes that attracted me (and most other Dropbox users) the most about Paper.
 After that, in the next section, we’ll discuss the areas where it missed the mark completely.

 Let’s do it.